muhammadkhalid-03/event-planner/README.md

 The application requires two API keys configured in `.env.local`:

 - `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`: For Google Maps, Places, and Geocoding APIs
-- `DEEPSEEK_API_KEY`: For AI-powered restaurant analysis and event planning
+- `GEMINI_API_KEY`: For AI-powered restaurant analysis and event planning

 ## Technologies Used